daveinthecity/daveinthecity.github.io/ideas/Agile/10MinsADay.md

 ### 10 mins is a lot of time

-When we applied this AGILE discipline in our teams, everything changed.
+When we applied these 3 simple things in our team, everything changed.
 We got closer together.
-People stepped up to own problems and helps each other fix problems.
+People stepped up to own  problems.

+No one was alone - others jumped in to help fix problems.
+Wins made us smile / Blockers made us cry - together.

 Starting is tough - our first team stand ups took 40 mins+.
-But with persistence, now our Stand Ups are 10-12 mins.
-All without skipping a beat or lose out on something.
+But we persisted, now Stand Ups are 10-12 mins everyday!

 Give it a go and [let me know what you think](sayhi.md).